Teaching & Mentorship

 Broader Mentorship

-In addition to formal courses, mentorship has occurred through advising graduate and undergraduate students, participating in senior design projects, and engaging with professional communities and collaborative projects.
-Increasingly, mentorship also extends to sharing synthesized insights and materials for a wider audience beyond the classroom.
+Beyond formal courses, I have advised graduate and undergraduate students, supported senior design projects, and contributed to professional and collaborative activities in water resources and environmental engineering.
+Increasingly, mentorship also involves sharing synthesized insights, materials, and perspectives with wider audiences beyond the classroom.